-- Transfer the bowl to a stand mixer, mix with a whisk attachment until you get room temperature glossy peaks.
+- Transfer the bowl to a stand mixer.
+Mix with a whisk attachment until you bring to room temperature and you can see glossy peaks.

-- Switch to a paddle attachment and while the mixture is running on low, add tablespoon sized dollops of room temperature butter making sure to let the butter incorporate before you add the next piece.
+- Switch to a paddle attachment and mix on low, while this is happening add tablespoon sized dollops of room temperature butter.
+Make sure to let the butter incorporate into the mixture before you add the next piece.

-- Once all the butter is incorporated, go ahead and add the vanilla extract.
-You can transfer it to a piping bag or to a ziplock bag to pipe on cupcakes or store in a tupperware in the refrigerator (lasts 2 weeks) or freezer (lasts 1 month).
+- Once all the butter is incorporated, add the vanilla extract.
+You can transfer it to a piping bag or to a ziplock bag to pipe onto your cupcakes or store in a Tupperware in the refrigerator (lasts 2 weeks) or freezer (lasts 1 month).

 - 2 cups of mixed frozen berries